Buggy Code: 10 Common Rails Programming Mistakes

 def comments_for_top_three_posts posts = Post.limit(3) posts.flat_map do |post| post.comments.to_a end end

-When we look at the log file of a request that calls this method we’ll see something like the following, where a single query is made to get the three post objects then three more queries are made to get each of those objects’ comments:
+The log file of a request that calls this method might reveal that a single query gets three post objects, and is followed by three more queries to get each object’s comments:

 Started GET "/posts/some_comments" for 127.0.0.1 at 2014-05-20 20:05:13 -0700 Processing by PostsController#some_comments as HTML Post Load (0.4ms) SELECT "posts".* FROM "posts" LIMIT 3 Comment Load (5.6ms) ELECT "comments".* FROM "comments" WHERE "comments"."post_id" = ? [["post_id", 1]] Comment Load (0.4ms) SELECT "comments".* FROM "comments" WHERE "comments"."post_id" = ? [["post_id", 2]] Comment Load (1.5ms) SELECT "comments".* FROM "comments" WHERE "comments"."post_id" = ? [["post_id", 3]] Rendered posts/some_comments.html.erb within layouts/application (12.5ms) Completed 200 OK in 581ms (Views: 225.8ms | ActiveRecord: 10.0ms)

-ActiveRecord’s eager loading capability in Rails makes it possible to significantly reduce the number of queries by letting you specify in advance all the associations that are going to be loaded.
+ActiveRecord’s eager loading capability in Rails makes it possible to significantly reduce the number of queries when you specify in advance all the associations that are going to be loaded.
 This is done by calling the

 preload) method on the Arel (